uqiotstudio/mmwave-rewrite/README.md

 ## Client
 On any client machine, run ``cargo run --bin mmwave-machine -- -m <machine-id> -t``.
 This will start a machine, which should wait until the server is found and then begin listening for any device configurations that match the machine id.

+Device specific Details:
-Note, for mmwave devices, the user running mmwave-machine must have permissions to read/write from `/dev/ttyACM*` for the boost and `/dev/ttyUSB*` for the aop.
+- For mmwave devices, the user running mmwave-machine must have permissions to read/write from `/dev/ttyACM*` for the boost and `/dev/ttyUSB*` for the aop.
+- For the zed camera, a device with cuda must be utilized.
+Modify the command as follows: ``LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<project_root_dir>/crates/mmwave-zed/cpp/build cargo run --features=zed_camera --bin mmwave-machine -- -m <machine-id> -t``.